Frequently Asked Questions

 - A clinical staff to client ratio of 1:2 during the days, 1:3 in the evenings and 1:6 overnight.

 Yes.
-Clients who undergo detox treatment are monitored by Alta Mira’s highly credentialed medical team that are all licensed independent affiliates, including our American Society of Addiction Medicine (ASAM) certified psychiatrist, our ASAM certified internal medicine physician, our Chair of Addiction Medicine, and 24-hour detox specialists.
+Clients who undergo detox treatment are monitored by Alta Mira’s highly credentialed medical team.
+They are all licensed independent affiliates, including our American Society of Addiction Medicine (ASAM) certified psychiatrist, our ASAM certified internal medicine physician, our Chair of Addiction Medicine, and 24-hour Detox Specialists.
+Detox is included in the treatment price.

+Yes.
 Every person’s path to addiction is unique, and their path out of it must be as well.
-Our alcohol and drug addiction treatment programs are tailored to meet the specific needs of each client.
+Our alcohol and drug addiction treatment programs are tailored to meet your specific needs and goals.
 We also offer specialized treatment for co-occurring disorders and chronic relapse.

-Yes, we offer comprehensive discharge planning and lifetime alumni support.
-Many of our residential clients continue their treatment in our Intensive Outpatient Program.
-Clients who successfully complete treatment are encouraged to return to attend weekly alumni support groups and quarterly alumni events..
+Yes, we continue to provide top-quality care after you leave our campus.
+Alta Mira offers comprehensive discharge planning and lifetime alumni support.
+Plus, you can continue your treatment after you leave our campus in our Intensive Outpatient Program.
+Once you successfully complete treatment, we encourage you to return to attend weekly alumni support groups and quarterly alumni events.

-While we are not primary medical or psychiatric facility, Alta Mira has an American Society of Addiction Medicine (ASAM) certified psychiatrist who is a licensed independent affiliate and on call seven days a week, 24 hours a day for medical and/or psychiatric emergencies.
-Our on-site medical office is staffed 24 hours per day seven days a week with licensed detox specialists that have extensive experience treating addiction in the treatment setting.
+While we are not primarily a medical or psychiatric facility, Alta Mira has an American Society of Addiction Medicine (ASAM) certified psychiatrist who is a licensed independent affiliate.
+This psychiatrist provides care to each client throughout his or her stay, and is on call seven days a week, 24 hours a day for medical and/or psychiatric emergencies.
+Our on-site medical office is also staffed 24 hours per day with licensed Detox Specialists.

-During the day, our clinical staff to client ration is approximately 1:1.
-During the evenings, the ratio is 1:3 and overnight 1:6.
+We keep our staff-to-client ratio low so that we can focus our full attention on you and your recovery.
+During the day, our clinical staff-to-client ratio is approximately 1:2.
+During the evenings, the ratio is 1:3, and overnight it is 1:6.